-Note 8 - Histological tumour grade (Core)
+Note 8 - Histological tumour grade (Core and Non-core)

 Based on the WHO classifications, three histologic grades of SCC, conventional type are used: well, moderately or poorly differentiated.4 The most aggressive or highest grade should be recorded if the tumour has a varied histology.
 Grading requires the assessment of keratinisation, mitotic activity, cellular and nuclear pleomorphism, pattern of invasion and host response.^{7,25-27} SCC subtypes are not graded.
-Still, several grading systems for each tumour type are available, with differing merits, and as such, recording which system has been applied is more clinically meaningfully (use 'specify' to state the system used).
+Still, several grading systems for each tumour type are available, with differing merits, and as such, recording which system has been applied is more clinically meaningfully (use 'specify' to state the system used), with the ICCR deferring to the WHO classification current edition for grading guidance and preference.4

-Grading of minor salivary gland tumours follows the criteria for major salivary gland tumours.^{22,23}
+Grading of minor salivary gland tumours follows the criteria for major salivary gland tumours.
+22,23

 Neuroendocrine neoplasms, as newly defined,4 include paraganglioma/pheochromocytoma, neuroendocrine tumours, and NECs.
 Neuroendocrine tumours are separated into grades (1, 2, and 3) based on mitotic rate and Ki-67 proliferation indices, but these criteria are not yet fully developed for each of the anatomic sites in the head and neck.
-At present, the general cutoffs are: grade 1: <2 mitoses/2 millimetre (mm)2 and <2% Ki-67 proliferation index; grade 2: ≥2-10 mitoses/2 mm2 and 2-20% Ki-67 proliferation index; grade 3: ≥11 mitoses/2 mm2 and >20% Ki-67 proliferation index.^{28,29} Further, NECs are separated into small cell and large cell categories, showing tumour necrosis, >10 mitoses/2 mm2 and >20% Ki-67 proliferation index, ^{28,30-32} with universal Rb1 loss and common p53 overexpression.33 At present, the site, tumour category, and grade should be reported, with additional advances in this field incorporated when validated further.
+At present, the general cutoffs are: grade 1: <2 mitoses/2 millimetre (mm)2 and <2% Ki-67 proliferation index; grade 2: \geq 2-10 mitoses/2 mm2 and 2-20% Ki-67 proliferation index; grade 3: \geq 11 mitoses/2 mm2 and >20% Ki-67 proliferation index.^{28,29} Further, NECs are separated into small cell and large cell categories, showing tumour necrosis, >10 mitoses/2 mm2 and >20% Ki-67 proliferation index,^{28,30-32} with universal Rb1 loss and common p53 overexpression.33 At present, the site, tumour category, and grade (noncore) should be reported, with additional advances in this field incorporated when validated further.